GMPGarcia/Capstone/README.md

 # SpaceX-Falcon-9-Capstone

 This repository contains a series of Jupyter notebooks dedicated to analyzing data related to SpaceX's Falcon 9 rocket launches.
 The project demonstrates the full data science workflow, from data collection and wrangling to exploratory analysis and machine learning prediction.
 Each notebook in this repository tackles a specific part of the analysis pipeline.
+This work was the capstone final project of the IBM Data Science Professional Certificate Course 2024.

 ## Table of Contents